 Once you’re done cutting the tie, glue it onto the corresponding printed lines on the front of the card.
 Then, fold the card along the line in the middle line and you’re done!
 Write whatever you want inside and wait for the perfect moment to give it to the recipient.

 If your kids are like mine, they’ll love sticking their hands in the shaving cream for sensory play after you’re done using it to make prints!
-The liquid watercolours did dye my four-year-old’s hands a little bit, but the brand we use is washable, so it came right off at bath time.
+The liquid watercolors did dye my four-year-old’s hands a little bit, but the brand we use is washable, so it came right off at bath time.

 Related Homemade Cards